Markus2409/LB2_project_Group_3/README.md

 # **LB2_project_Group_3**
-This repository contains files and codes of the project for the Laboratory of Bioinformatics 2 course
+This repository contains files and codes of the project for the Laboratory of Bioinformatics 2 course.

 # **Workflow**